4 Simple Ways To Ensure Your Kids Will Never Feel Emotionally Neglected

 In this scene, Will has used all four parts of the "feeling formula."

-He noticed Billy’s feelings, put them into words for him, validated what Billy was feeling (anger about the shoes was actually mostly about missing his mother), empathized with him, and set a limit.
+He noticed Billy’s feelings, put them into words for him, validated what Billy was feeling (anger about the shoes was mostly about missing his mother), empathized with him, and set a limit.
 He reminded Billy of the house rule, “We talk when we are angry.
 We do not throw things.”
-Having Billy retrieve his own shoe is a powerful, non-punitive limit to remind Billy about the rules.
+Having Billy retrieve his shoe is a powerful, non-punitive limit to remind Billy about the rules.

-As Will practices the feeling formula, day after day for Billy’s sake, he finds himself automatically noticing, validating, and working with his own emotions differently, too.
-In this way, Will is not only growing and maturing as a parent, he is also naturally growing and maturing emotionally as a person.
+As Will practices the feeling formula, day after day for Billy’s sake, he finds himself automatically noticing, validating, and working with his emotions differently, too.
+In this way, Will is not only growing and maturing as a parent, but he is also naturally growing and maturing emotionally as a person.

 In addition, he is doing one other important thing.
 He is stopping the automatic transfer of the voices of emotional neglect he grew up with down to his children.
-When Billy grows up and has children of his own, the feeling formula will be so much a part of his coping and emotional skills that he will naturally transfer them to his own children.
+When Billy grows up and has children of his own, the feeling formula will be so much a part of his coping and emotional skills that he will naturally transfer them to his children.

-On and on the pattern goes, begun by Will, continued by Billy, and moving forward through generation after generation.
+On and on the pattern goes.
+Begun by Will, continued by Billy, and moving forward through generation after generation.